SBRitter/intonation-dynamics/README.md

 3. Compile C++ code: ```g++ simulate.cpp -o simulate```

 4. Open R Script.
 Make sure working directory of R matches directory with compiled simulation program, i.e. the project directory if you didn't place the files somewhere else.

+5. Install required R dependencies if you do not have them already